toxyl/ossh/README.md

 ## Metrics Server
 A Prometheus endpoint providing metrics for the oSSH instance.
-Add the following to your Prometheus config (probably lives at `/etc/`)

-### Grafana Dashboard
-In the file `grafana_dashboard.json` you can find a Grafana dashboard that you can import.
-It requires at least one Prometheus source that has oSSH data available.
 Adjust the IPs and add something like this to your Prometheus config (probably lives at `/etc/prometheus/prometheus.yml`):
 ```yaml
   - job_name: 'ossh_cluster'
     scrape_interval: 10s